 What happens if I join the term and then miss a class?

 Victoria offers complete flexibility so you don’t lose out.
-There are 8 yoga classes a week to choose from so if you can’t make your regular class you can switch to a different class that week.
+If you can’t make your regular class you can switch to a different class that week.
 Or if you are away on holiday and miss your class you can take two classes the following week.
 Missed classes need to be taken within the same term, they cannot be rolled over to the next term.

 Can I attend yoga classes on a drop-in basis?

 You will really only feel the benefits of yoga if you commit to a consistent and regular practice.
 Students are encouraged to sign up for the term in order to deepen their practice.
 Each term has a unique focus or theme and is designed to be progressive so by the end of it you will have learnt specific poses, techniques and some yoga philosophy.
 Drop-in/’pay as you go’ may be available in classes where space is available.
 Drop-in costs £15 per class (payable at the beginning of the class in cash).
 Please email for availability.

 Can I try a class before I commit?